pr4aveen/tp/docs/UserGuide.md

 This walkthrough is a followup of [Walkthrough of Creating a Project](#walkthrough-of-creating-a-project).

-1. After the reminder component is shown, type `dismiss` in the command box, and press the `Enter` key to execute it.
+1. After the reminder panel is shown, type `dismiss` in the command box, and press the `Enter` key to execute it.
 ![Walkthrough of Dismissing a Reminder Step 1](images/DismissDiagram1.png)
-2. The result box will display a message to indicate that the command has been executed successfully:
+1. The result box will display a message to indicate that the command has been executed successfully.
-   `Reminder dismissed.`
 ![Walkthrough of Dismissing a Reminder Step 2](images/DismissDiagram2.png)
-3. The reminder component is now hidden.
+1. The reminder panel is now hidden.
 ![Walkthrough of Dismissing a Reminder Step 3](images/DismissDiagram3.png)

 ## Showing and Hiding SideBar Components : `show`

-You can hide or show the tags component of the sidebar.
+You can hide or show the tags panel of the sidebar.

 Format: `show t/`

-* `t/` would hide the tags if the tags component was shown.
+* `t/` would hide the tags if the tags panel was shown.
-* `t/` would show the tags if the tags component was hidden.
+* `t/` would show the tags if the tags panel was hidden.

-Result: Shows or Hides the Tags component of the sidebar.
+Result: Shows or Hides the tags panel of the sidebar.

 ### Walkthrough of Hiding Tags